 What We Do

 - Develop, implement and monitor a regional economic development strategy that is reflective of provincial and regional economic development priorities

 - Cultivate close working relationships with the business community to support the development and attraction of new businesses and to retain and expand existing businesses

 - Inform partners and stakeholders about local business-climate conditions as well as regional challenges and opportunities

 People are our strength.
 A Liaison and Oversight Committee, representing our municipal and First Nation partners and the Government of Nova Scotia, ensures fiscal prudence and accountability.
 Our Board of Directors, with its strong business and economic-development experience, provides strategic leadership.
-CEO Kelly Ells, who oversees the administrative branch of the Valley REN, turns the strategy into action.
+The CEO manages the Valley REN and works with staff to turn the strategy into action.

 Board of Directors